What dental benefits can private health insurance give you?

 Medibank Extras cover can be a great way to help manage the cost of some of your dental bills.
 In fact, cover for dental services is one of the most popular reasons for getting Extras cover to begin with.

 Many of our Extras covers give a set percentage (55%, 70%, 85% or 100%) back on agreed prices at Medibank Members’ Choice dentists (up to annual limits).
 Depending on the level of Extras cover, trips to the dentist, extractions and fillings, right through to major procedures like wisdom teeth removal, root canals and crowns.
 (Of course, waiting periods and annual limits apply – here are a few of the details you need to know.)

 The best news?
-Medibank gives you 100% back on your annual dental check-up and clean at any Members’ Choice dentist (excluding x-rays), once your two-month waiting period has passed.
-That’s on top of your annual limit, so you can get your clean no matter how much dental you’ve already claimed.
+All Medibank members with extras cover for two months or more get 100% back on up to two dental check-ups every year, including x-rays, at any Members’ Choice Advantage dentist.~ That’s on top of your annual limit, so you can get your clean and check-up no matter how much dental you’ve already claimed.

 What’s the difference between general and major dental?

 The exact dental services you can claim depends on your level of cover.
 Dental services are classified into two groups, which you’ll see on your policy as “General Dental” or “Major Dental”.

 This is a basic level of dental cover that includes:

 - Examinations – When the dentist checks your teeth for cavities and gum disease.

 - Preventative treatments – Such as a dental check-up, clean and polish.

 - Scale and clean – The removal of plaque and calculus, followed by a clean and polish to leave teeth smooth and help prevent bacteria sticking.
 Hello, fresh breath!